COVID-19 Response: Return to Play Guidelines, FAQ & Resource Links

 Frequently Asked Questions - GENERAL

 What steps and planning has SPMHA been doing to operate hockey amidst the current environment?

 SPMHA's contingency committee is constantly monitoring the guidance being provided from Alberta Health Services, Hockey Canada and Hockey Alberta.
 We are in regular weekly contact with Strathcona County Facility Management to coordinate our efforts in developing procedures and protocols to guide adherence with any public health orders or recommendations.
 At the bottom of the page, you will find links to the current guidance documents that have been developed or obtained through each of those organizations.
 Effectively Hockey Canada has provided general guidance to all the provincial bodies.
 Hockey Alberta has in turn provided general guidance to the local associations and leagues while taking into consideration the current Alberta Health guidelines.

-In addition, below you will also find the County of Strathcona’s Guideline for Arena Users and Spectator and Dressing Room Capacity.
+In addition, below you will also find the County of Strathcona’s Arena Re-Entry Guidelines.
 As the facility operator, Strathcona County is responsible to set the rules under which hockey programs will be entitled to operate in their facilities.

 What is the refund policy on camps and season registration?